|Other AL Resources|

 What counties are adjacent to Geneva County, AL?

 Bordering Counties are Colbert County (north), Lawrence County (east), Winston County (southeast), Marion County (south), Itawamba County, Mississippi (southwest), Tishomingo County, Mississippi (northwest).

-Cities and towns found in Geneva County consist of Belgreen, Hodges, Phil Campbell, Red Bay, Russellville, Vina.
+Cities and towns located in the County include Belgreen, Hodges, Phil Campbell, Red Bay, Russellville, Vina.

 Geneva County vital records can be found at the Alabama Department of Public Health which has Birth And Death Records from 1908, Marriages from 1936 and Divorce Records from 1950.
 Please refer to the information to the Statewide Vital Records in Alabama for current fees and application process.

 You can search online for Geneva County Birth, Marriage, Divorce or Death Records.
 You can also order Order Electronically Online or you can download an application for Birth, Marriage, Divorce or Death Certificates to mail.